vj2050/ML-Neural-Networks/README.md

 # ML-Neural-Networks
-Designing an Artificial Neural Network for Multi-class classification of MNIST data
+Designing an Artificial Neural Network for Multi-class classification of MNIST data using NumPy.